abhishek-1203/hello-world/README.md

 Hi humans!

-just learning and geting started with using github.
+Just learning and getting started with using github.
 Hope the world ends! or future humans should find a way to reverse the entropy of the world and invent a turnstile, just as in tenet.